 - A great opportunity to network with your colleagues throughout Asia

-- Clinical, translational and basic researchers, physicians, general practitioners, nurses
+- Clinicians, physicians, general practitioners, and nurses

-- Residents, post-graduates and PhD students
+- Residents, post-graduates, and PhD students

 - Industry representatives

-- Social workers, advocates and community workers
+- Social workers, advocates, and community workers

 - Other healthcare professionals involved in treating HIV and co-infected patients